 EP2.
-Produce clear and coherent writing in which the MP6.
+Produce clear and coherent writing in which the development, organization, and MP6.
 Attend to precision.
 SP8.
-Obtain, evaluate, and communicate information. development, organization, and style are appropriate to task, purpose, and audience.
-ED6 Use English structures to communicate context, specific messages
+Obtain, evaluate, and style are appropriate to task, purpose, and audience. communicate information.
+EP6.
+Use English structures to communicate context-specific messages.

-When engaging in tasks aligned with the following Grade 3 ELA Standards:
+When engaging in tasks aligned with the following Grade 5 ELA Standards:

 - L.1.
-Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - a.
-Explain the function of nouns, pronouns, verbs, adjectives, and adverbs in general and their functions in particular sentences. - b.
-Form and use regular and irregular plural nouns. - c.
-Use abstract nouns (e.g., childhood). - d.
-Form and use regular and irregular verbs. - e.
-Form and use the simple (e.g., I walked; I walk; I will walk) verb tenses. - f.
-Ensure subject-verb and pronoun-antecedent agreement. - g.
-Form and use comparative and superlative adjectives and adverbs, and choose between them depending on what is to be modified. - h.
-Use coordinating and subordinating conjunctions. - i.
-Produce simple, compound, and complex sentences. - L.3.
+Explain the function of conjunctions, prepositions, and interjections in general and their function in particular sentences. - b.
+Form and use the perfect (e.g., I had walked; I have walked; I will have walked) verb tenses. - c.
+Use verb tense to convey various times, sequences, states, and conditions. - d.
+Recognize and correct inappropriate shifts in verb tense. - e.
+Use correlative conjunctions (e.g., either/or, neither/nor). - L.3.
 Use knowledge of language and its conventions when writing, speaking, reading, or listening. - a.
-Choose words and phrases for effect. - $b. \ \ Recognize \ and \ observe \ differences \ between \ the \ conventions \ of \ spoken \ and \ written \ standard \ English.$
+Expand, combine, and reduce sentences for meaning, reader/listener interest, and style. - b.
+Compare and contrast the varieties of English (e.g., dialects, registers) used in stories, dramas, or poems.